 Are you “pro” pre-mature aging?
 Or, keen on increasing your odds of getting skin cancer?
-Your answer is likely “no.” This implies that you wear sunscreen when running, are active, or outside in general, correct?
-If your answer is “no,” then it is time to form new sun protection habits!
+Your answer is very likely “no!!”
+This hopefully implies that you wear sunscreen when running, are active, or outside in general?
+If answer “no” to that, then it is time to form new sun protection habits!

 Runners (hikers, cyclists, walkers, etc.) spend more time outside than average.
 More time outside = more sun exposure = more skin damage and increased cancer risk (if not properly protected).
 If through exercise you are striving to be healthy, and ultimately more youthful in your appearance, then sun protection is a NO-BRAINER.

 Sun and Skin Protection Tips – SUNSCREEN